ADSCIAN/ssalib/README.md

-The `vassal` Python package implements the basic Singular Spectrum Analysis (SSA) univariate timeseries decomposition technique, relying on different Singular Value Decomposition (SVD) methods form existing Python scientific packages.
+The `vassal` Python package implements the basic Singular Spectrum Analysis (SSA) univariate timeseries decomposition technique, relying on different Singular Value Decomposition (SVD) methods from existing Python scientific packages.
 It also provides a convenient API along with plotting capabilities.